 Then we’ll continue into the network of lighthouses and life saving stations that served these waters known as the “Graveyard of the Atlantic”.
 Cape Hatteras Lighthouse is famous for having survived a move away from the deteriorating shoreline.
 We’ll also visit the Bodie Lighthouse.
 Once at our beautiful inn, comb the beach for shells, kayak the calm waters with one of the inn’s boats, or relax on one of the inn’s three decks to watch the sunset.
 34 — 56 miles.

 DAY 4: After a wonderful breakfast, we take a short ferry ride and a quick bike ride toward Ocracoke.
 Spend the afternoon exploring the cute shops, viewing the local lighthouse and cycling the town's small side roads.
 Dinner is on your own tonight.
 22 miles.

 DAY 5: After a sunrise ferry off the Outer Banks to Swan Quarter, we’ll cycle beautiful quiet roads past cotton fields and wetlands to Bath, North Carolina’s oldest town.
 Then we’ll shuttle to Edenton, known as the “South’s prettiest small town”.
 We’ll spend the evening enjoying a private farewell dinner.
 45 miles.

 DAY 6: We’ll complete our tour with a flat ride through the rural countryside to Hertford.
-After a picnic lunch, we’ll say our good-byes and shuttle back to Corolla by 3:00pm and the Norfolk airport by 5:00pm.
+After a picnic lunch, we’ll provide a shuttle to the Norfolk airport arriving by 3:00pm or back to our starting hotel in Corolla if you've left your car there.
 31 miles.